A Snowbird snowday.

 Staying Updated During an Interlodge

-- @SnowbirdAlerts Twitter: Up-to-Date news and alerts for Interlodge protocol, road conditions and lift openings/closures.
+- Snowbird App: SMS push notifications for up-to-date news and alerts for Interlodge protocol, road conditions and lift openings/closures.
+Download the iOS version or the Android version.

 - Mountain Report: The Current Conditions section will report on hazardous road conditions, closures and Interlodge proceedings.